David Marshall Cates

 David attended schools in Greensboro, graduated from Greensboro Senior High School in January 1940 and entered the US Army Air Corps.
-He flew in B-17s over Western Europe during World War II.
+He was a radar gunner on B-17s and flew numerous combat missions over Western Europe during World War II.
 In 1945, following his discharge, he went to work for Burlington Mills in Greensboro and applied for entrance to NC State.
 He matriculated into the School of Textiles at North Carolina State College in March 1946.
 He graduated in 1949 with a B.S. in Textile Chemistry and Dyeing and accepted a position with Industrial Rayon Corp. in Covington, VA.
 In order to better prepare for an advanced degree, he took a differential equations correspondence course from the University of Chicago.
 In 1950, he returned to NC State and worked for Hank Rutherford and Ken Campbell.
 He earned a Master of Science in Textile Chemistry and Dyeing in 1951.
-He entered Princeton University and earned a Ph.D. in Physical Chemistry in 1955 while holding a fellowship with Textile Research Institute in New Jersey.
+He entered Princeton University and earned an M.A. and a Ph.D. in Physical Chemistry in 1955 while holding a fellowship with Textile Research Institute, Princeton, New Jersey.

 A New Ph.D.
 Arrives in School of Textiles